What to expect during virtual help sessions

 While you are waiting for your slot, you might also find these Recommended resources for parents helpful.

 OBS Facebook Group

 You are also welcome to join our private, women-only Facebook group.
 This is the quickest way to get support from our team.
 The group is searchable - try searching on keywords, before starting your own thread.

-We offer a weekly online support group on Thursdays, 12.30 - 1.30pm.
+We offer an online support group on every second Thursday, 12.30 - 1.30pm.
 This is for those who are pregnant, or who have current feeding issues, or whose main need is social support.
-Some weeks we offer themed break-out rooms on topics such as sleep and complementary foods.
+Many weeks we offer themed break-out rooms on topics such as sleep and complementary foods.
 OBS facilitators and volunteers are available to chat.

 You would be very welcome to come to the support group instead of or in addition to the 1:1 consultation.